NASA's 2017 Space Apps Challenge Global Award Finalists Announced

 Many of the challenges required participating teams to incorporate Earth science data and services from NASA’s Earth Observing System Data and Information System (EOSDIS).
 For example, the four members of Best Use of Data finalist SATrek (located in Buenos Aires, Argentina) created EarthTrek, an app utilizing imagery from the EOSDIS Global Imagery Browse Services (GIBS) to visualize Earth science missions and their data in three dimensions.
 Best Use of Hardware finalist Technology vs FIRE, or TVF, located in Tuzla, Bosnia and Herzegovina, uses fire data from the EOSDIS Worldview data visualization application in their Smart Ball Extinguisher app to help pinpoint wildfires and crowdsource the management of these fires.

 Final Global Award winners are expected to be announced by the end of June, with Global Award winning teams (including the Global People’s Choice Award winner) invited to attend a NASA launch.
-For more information about this year’s competition and award winners, follow @spaceapps or check out the 2017 NASA Space Apps Challenge website.
+For more information about this year’s competition and award winners, follow @spaceapps or check out NASA's 2017 Space Apps Challenge website.